Editorial Policies

 • Data is contained within the article or supplementary material

-The data presented in this study are available in [insert article or supplementary material here].
+The data presented in this study are available in [mention ‘article’ and/or ‘supplementary file’ as appropriate].

 AccScience Publishing supports initiatives to improve reporting of clinical trials.
 This includes prospective registration of clinical trials in suitable publicly available databases.
-In line with ICMJE guidelines, requires registration of all clinical trials that are reported in manuscripts submitted to its journals.
+In line with ICMJE guidelines, manuscripts submitted to its journals should report clinical trials that have already been registered.

 Publication of study protocols reduces the risk of non-publication of research findings and facilitates methodological discussion, and is encouraged by a number of AccScience Publishing journals.
 If the study protocol for a trial has been published, then it should be cited in the manuscript.